gradle/gradle/design-docs/dsl-enhancements.md

 This type coercion should be entirely transparent to group #2 and simple and predictable for group #1.
 That is, for any object exposed in the DSL, a user should be able to set `File` properties of objects using different (well defined) types.

+There are other potential coercions, such as string to enum value.

 # Implementation plan